 For this recipe I went with creamy polenta.
 Instead of molding the polenta into a sliceable form, this recipe makes more of a porridge.
 The red beans and chipotle cream compliment it nicely.
 Think of it like a mixture you might wrap in a corn tortilla, only your tortilla is a smooth and creamy cereal.

 This recipe looks way more complicated than it is.
 Don’t get scared just because it includes three parts.
 Each one is incredibly simple and once you’ve completed the cashew soaking process this recipe actually takes less than a half hour to come together.

 I hope you guys are as in love with polenta as I am.
-I kinda got polenta on the brain after making this, so I anticipate sharing a few more polenta-based recipes in the coming weeks.
+I kind of got polenta on the brain after making this, so I anticipate sharing a few more polenta-based recipes in the coming weeks.